mautic/developer-documentation-new/docs/plugins/installation.rst

 It is recommended that you register your plugins with the :ref:`Marketplace`.

-Todo: update when Markplace docs are ready. https://github.com/mautic/mautic/pull/10518
+Todo: update when Marketplace docs are ready. https://github.com/mautic/mautic/pull/10518

 Unsure if the legacy callback methods ``\\Mautic\\PluginBundle\\Bundle\\PluginBundleBase::onPluginInstall`` and ``onPluginUpdate`` will continue to be used in the Marketplace and these are the only supported callbacks at the moment.